Zimmerwald Conference: Preparations

 In the days leading up to the conference, several private preparatory meetings took place as the delegates arrived in Berne.
 On September 4, a day before the start of the conference, Lenin invited the left to a meeting at Zinoviev's residence in Berne to prepare its strategy.
 It became clear that the left would be a minority.
-The leftists decided on a draft manifesto written by Radek, but with several amendments proposed by Lenin.
+The leftists decided on a draft manifesto written by Karl Radek, but with several amendments proposed by Lenin.
 French and German delegates came together at another pre-conference meeting to prepare efforts for reconciliation between the two countries, but this meeting yielded few results.